- Is your Nikon d3500 not connecting to the computer? It's probably due to a problem with its driver

 You can move the pictures and videos from your Nikon camera to your computer via USB cable.
-Sometimes, your PC may refuse to recognize the camera resulting in Nikon camera not connecting to computer problems.
+Sometimes, the Nikon camera will not be recognized by Windows 10.

 Many users have reported similar issues in the Microsoft community.